webdriverio/webdriverio/CONTRIBUTING.md

 * Run Tests to ensure that everything is set up correctly

+    First, set up the test environment by running:

+    ```sh
+    pnpm link:tests
+    ```
+    This will link the packages to the test environment.

+    Then, run the tests:

     ```sh
     # run the complete unit test suite
     pnpm test